lemlac/mulem/docs/reference.md

     print("val = {val}")
 ```

-You can also do `while case` just like with `if case`.
-This will loop until the pattern breaks.
+`while case` is just like with `if case` but will loop until the pattern breaks.
+In some cases, this might be more desirable than the `while` / `tobe` format.

 ```
 while case Some(x) = nextValue():
     print("value is {x}")
 ```

-`until case` is also possible, but it's behavior is a bit different than the other `_ case` blocks.
-Instead of destructuring and creating a new variable in the loop body, it creates a new variable in the scope outside of the loop.
-This can be useful if you want to repeatedly call a function until you get something.
-The loop cannot conditionally break inside the body.
+`until case` is also possible.
+It's behavior is closer to just `case` than the other `_ case` blocks.
+It creates a new variable in the scope outside of the loop.
+This is because it appears at the end of the block instead of the top, so it won't be set *until* it matches which means the loop breaks.
+This can be useful if you want to repeatedly call a function *until* you get something.
+The loop cannot conditionally break inside the body because then the variable would be unset.
 This ensures that the destructured variables are defined after the loop finishes.
+The loop runs until the pattern matches, and when it does, the matched value is your result — it would be meaningless otherwise.
+The scoping rule follows directly from the semantics.
+You can't use the value inside the loop body anyway since until is a termination condition, so there's only one place the binding could go — outside. *The scope of bindings mirrors the position of the pattern.*

 ```
 value: mu int?